Determination of the resonant parameters of chi_c0(3915) with global fit: Abstract

 \section{Abstract}

-The $\chi_{c0}(3915)$ was observed firstly by the Belle experiment in the $\omega J/\psi$ invariant mass spectrum in the process $B\to K\omega J/\psi$, and then confirmed by the Babar experiment.
-The two experiments reported the resonant parameters of this particle in the both processes $\gamma\gamma\to\omega J/\psi$ and $B\to K\omega J/\psi$ by assuming $\chi_{c0}(3915)$ as a S-wave Breit-Wigner resonance.
-We perform a global fit to the distributions of invariant mass of $\omega J/\psi$ measured by the Belle and Babar experiments, and incorporate the measurement by the LHCb experiment additionally to extract the mass and width of $\chi_{c0}(3915)$.
-We obtain $M=3921.0\pm0.9$ MeV/$c^2$ and $\Gamma=17.9\pm2.2$ MeV which are in good agreement with the values on PDG but with higher precision.
+The particle $\chi_{c0}(3915)$ was first observed by the Belle experiment in the $\omega J/\psi$ invariant mass spectrum in the process $B\to K\omega J/\psi$, and subsequently confirmed by the BaBar experiment.
+The two experiments reported the resonant parameters of this particle in both of the processes $\gamma\gamma\to\omega J/\psi$ and $B\to K\omega J/\psi$ by assuming $\chi_{c0}(3915)$ as an S-wave Breit-Wigner resonance.
+We perform a global fit to the distributions of invariant mass of $\omega J/\psi$ measured by the Belle and BaBar experiments, and incorporate the measurement by the LHCb experiment additionally to extract the mass and width of $\chi_{c0}(3915)$.
+We obtain $M=3920.9\pm0.9$~MeV/$c^2$ and $\Gamma=18.2\pm2.4$~MeV, which are consistent with the values on PDG within one standard deviation but with improved precision.